apache/skywalking/docs/en/guides/README.md

 > End-to-end testing is a methodology used to test whether the flow of an application is performing as designed from start to finish.
  The purpose of carrying out end-to-end tests is to identify system dependencies and to ensure that the right information is passed between various system components and systems.

 The E2E test involves some/all of the OAP server, storage, coordinator, webapp, and the instrumented services, all of which are orchestrated by `docker-compose`.
-Besides, there is a test controller (JUnit test) running outside of the container that sends traffic to the instrumented service, and then verifies the corresponding results after those requests have been made through GraphQL API of the SkyWalking Web App.
+Since version 8.9.0, we immigrate to e2e-v2 which leverage [skywalking-infra-e2e](https://github.com/apache/skywalking-infra-e2e) and [skywalking-cli](https://github.com/apache/skywalking-cli) to do the whole e2e process.
+`skywalking-infra-e2e` is using to control the e2e process and `skywalking-cli` is using to interact with the OAP such as request and get response metris from OAP.

 #### Writing E2E Cases

-- Set up the environment in IntelliJ IDEA
+- Set up the environment

-The E2E test is a separate project under the SkyWalking root directory and the IDEA cannot recognize it by default.
-Right click on the file `test/e2e/pom.xml` and click `Add as Maven Project`.
-We recommend opening the directory `skywalking/test/e2e` in a separate IDE window for better experience, since there may be shaded classes issues.
+1. Set up `skywalking-infra-e2e`
+1. Set up `skywalking-cli`, `yq` (generally these 2 are enough) and others tools if your cases need.
+Can reference the script under `skywalking/test/e2e-v2/script/prepare/setup-e2e-shell`.

 - Orchestrate the components